AI Wood Identifier

 Frequently Asked Questions

-Can I identify stained or finished wood?
+Can it identify finished or stained wood?